 My library's users would not be impacted at all.
 We are a well-funded academic law library with access to commercially printed versions of the Code as well as unlimited electronic access.
-I would think that a public law library or other public library would have some problems.

 Question 2: Assuming the printed USC main edition continued to be printed every 6 years, how would the elimination of the printed USC annual supplements impact your library users?